movinalot/azure-202-advanced/content/6_Chapter-Six/6_4-peer-vnet-hub2.md

 weight: 4
 ---

-In this task, the student will setup peering between the Spoke3-vHub2_VNET and the  vwan12-westus-vHub2_VHUB.
-Then the student will view route tables on the FortiGate NVAs, hubs, and the Linux-Spoke3-VM.
+In this task, the student will setup peering between the Spoke3-vHub2_VNET and the  vwanxx-westus-vHub2_VHUB.
+Then you will view route tables on the FortiGate NVAs, hubs, and the Linux-Spoke3-VM.

 1. Peer Spoke3-vHub2_VNET to vwan12-westus-vHub2_VHUB